-1 Recent studies include Lown and Rich [1997] who analyzed price trends in the U.S., and Fisher, Mahadeva and Whitley [1997] who analyzed the British case.
+^{1.} Recent studies include Lown and Rich (1997), who analyzed price trends in the U.S., and Fisher, Mahadeva, and Whitley (1997), who analyzed the British case.

-2 For Japan, Ueda and Yoshikawa [1984] have undertaken Phillips-curve estimations in the past.
+^{2.} For Japan, Ueda and Yoshikawa (1984) have undertaken Phillips Curve estimations in the past.

-3 Romer, C. [1996] can be cited as an early study verifying the speed limit effect.
-Romer, C. [1996] checked for the existence of the speed limit effect using long-term U.S. data covering the period from the 1890s to the 1990s and arrived at the following conclusions: (1) A speed limit effect was observed during the first half of the period of observation.
-However, over time, the speed limit gradually weakened and completely disappeared after 1973.
-(2) The observation of
+^{3.} C. Romer (1996) can be cited as an early study verifying the speed limit effect.
+This study checked for the existence of the speed limit effect using long-term U.S. data covering the period from the 1890s to the 1990s and arrived at the following conclusions: (1) a speed limit effect was observed during the first half of the period of observation, but gradually weakened over time and completely disappeared after 1973; and (2) the observation of a speed limit during the early portion of the study is attributed to the important share of raw materials in the U.S. economy during this period.
+Because of their specific properties, primary product prices rise very sharply in response to supply shortages, even in the presence of a considerable output gap on the macroeconomic level.
+In an economy largely dependent on primary products, this upward movement in primary product prices can easily trigger price increases throughout the economy.
+Turner (1995) has attempted a similar study for all G-7 countries.